ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/about.md

 	- Structure preserving methods: asymptotic preserving method, positivity preserving method, energy stable method
 	- Fast solvers and preconditioners for time-harmonic Maxwell's equation and Helmholtz equation

-- Reduced order models for kinetic equations, hyperbolic equations and other transport dominant problems
+- Data driven and projection based reduced order models for kinetic equations, hyperbolic equations and other transport dominant problems

 During my postdoc period, I also did research in characterization and control problems for quantum computing.
 Believe it or not, I have performed physics experiments on real quantum devices.